jamessouth/face-scramble/README.md

 Use any picture or photo on your device (square images look best)

+My computer doesn't have enough RAM to build this for production, so I haven't published it yet.

 To run:

 * Download and run `npm install` or `yarn`.